Surfshark is a safe choice for torrenting, but it’s not the best P2P VPN on the market.

 Surfshark doesn’t support port forwarding due to apparent security risks, which means it isn’t as easy or effective for seeding torrenting files as other top VPNs.
 In fact, there are some anecdotal reports suggesting that Surfshark doesn’t allow seeding at all.

 If you’re looking for a VPN that supports port forwarding, we recommend PrivateVPN, AirVPN, and Astrill VPN.
+PIA is another safe option for torrenting, though its speeds are slower than most competitors.
 Port forwarding does enable external connections to bypass the firewall, so remember to use it with caution.

 Wide Range of Additional Security Features

 Despite its other shortcomings, Surfshark is a fully-featured VPN with an extensive suite of additional security features that are useful for torrenting.

 Surfshark’s advanced security features include:

 - A kill switch to block your internet connection if the VPN disconnects, protecting your real IP address from leaking.
 This is considered essential for torrenting.

 - Whitelister, Surfshark’s VPN split tunneling feature.
 This feature enables you to route some of your web traffic outside the VPN, which means you can use the VPN for torrenting while using your real IP address for other web services.